equinor/esv-intersection/CONTRIBUTION.md

    new bugfix).
 4. Hit 'submit'!
 And please be patient - the maintainers will get to you when they can.

-## Submitting bugs
-Before submitting a bug, please do the following:
-- Basic troubleshooting
--- Make sure you're on the latest version.
-If you're not on the most recent version, your problem may have been solved already!
-Upgrading is always the best first step.

-Pull requests should include the following:
-- link to an issue that describes the problem, or a description in the pull request describing the issue and what it solves
-- unit tests (if applicable)
-- storybook (if applicable)
-- a separate commit that contains the ouput from running `npm run docs`

 ## Setup guide